goggledefogger/smugglers-town-ai-gemini/README.md

             4. The PixiJS hook calculates the sprite's screen position dynamically based on the passed dimension and desired margins (e.g., `arrowScreenY = HUD_TOP_OFFSET + hudHeight + ARROW_MARGIN`).
 This avoids hardcoded pixel values and ensures the PixiJS element adapts to the UI element's size.
         *   **Third-Party Component Styling (e.g., Location Search):** Integrating third-party UI components (like the MapTiler Geocoding control) into the floating panel style required specific CSS overrides in `src/index.css` to force transparency on its internal elements and apply custom background/hover effects to its container, ensuring visual consistency.

+#### Location Changing & World Origin

+Changing the active game location involves coordinating the server's world origin with the client's map view:

+1.  **World Origin:** The server maintains a `worldOriginLng` and `worldOriginLat` in its `ArenaState`.
+All game object positions (players, items) are relative to this origin in meters.
+2.  **Location Search:** The `LocationSearch` component (using MapTiler Geocoding) allows users to find and select new locations.
+3.  **Client Action (`pick` event):** When a user *picks* a final location:
+    *   The `set_world_origin` message is sent to the server with the new coordinates.
+    *   The `onResultSelected` callback is triggered, telling `GameCanvas` to temporarily set `isFollowingPlayer` to `false`.
+    *   The Geocoding control's built-in `flyTo` animation handles the visual map transition.
+4.  **Server Update:** The server receives `set_world_origin`, updates its `ArenaState`, and broadcasts the change to all clients.
+5.  **Animation End (`moveend` event):** Once the control's `flyTo` finishes:
+    *   The `mapInstance.setZoom(19)` call ensures the correct final zoom level.
+    *   The `onNavigationFinished` callback is triggered, telling `GameCanvas` to set `isFollowingPlayer` back to `true`.
+6.  **Synchronization:** The client's game loop (`useGameLoop`) now uses the updated `worldOriginLng`/`Lat` from the server state to correctly calculate sprite positions relative to the new map center.
+Player following resumes, keeping the local player centered in the view at the correct zoom level.

+This process ensures that the game simulation remains synchronized with the server's authoritative state while providing a smooth visual transition for the user initiating the change.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.
 (Placeholder - specific guidelines can be added later).